AMD Strix Halo laptops- complete list, best options (Ryzen AI Max+ 395, Ryzen AI Max 390)

 For a deeper look at the AMD platforms available for 2025 devices, I suggest going over this dedicated article on AMD Strix Point, Strix Halo, Krackan or Fire Range.

-Complete list or AMD Strix Halo laptops (up to Ryzen AI Max+ 395)
+Complete list of AMD Strix Halo laptops (up to Ryzen AI Max+ 395)

-This section lists all available/launched devices built on this Ryzen AI Max 300 hardware, although very few have been announced so far, but stay around for updates as new ones will be released.
+This section lists all available/launched devices built on this Ryzen AI Max 300 hardware, although very few have been announced so far; but stay around for updates as new ones are released.

 HP also quietly launched a Strix Halo ZBook Ultra 14 mobile workstation, with a premium and fairly compact 14-inch notebook format, a potential excellent allrounder in a top-tier traditional chassis.
 However, I’d only expect a mid-powered implementation of the AMD hardware in this chassis, and with some truly hefty prices of many thousands of dollars for the higher-tier configurations, given past experience with existing ZBooks.